 - 1. Network Resource Interconnection Service and Energy Resource Interconnection Service types per section 3.2 of the GIP. - 2.
-80 MW wind with 40 2.0 MW Vestas V100 Wind Turbines. - 3.
+46 MW wind generation with 22 units Suzlon S97-2.1 MW Wind Turbines.
+Although manufactures data indicates that total generation output is rated at 46.2 MW, this study is conducted assuming this generating facility nameplate is restricted at 46 MW. - 3.
 The generation technology used must meet NSPI requirement for reactive power capability of 0.95 capacitive to 0.95 inductive at the HV terminals of the IC Substation Step Up transformer.
 It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the generator terminals during and following system disturbances as determined in the subsequent System Impact Study. - 4.
-The IC's updated map indicated that the generation interconnection point is on the line L-6513 between 81N-Debert and 74N-Springhill substations, approximately 5 km from 81N-Debert.
-The line tap to the wind facility is approximately 16 km.
+The IC indicated that the generation interconnection point is the NSPI side of the IC's HV switch 92N-661 (the same POI as of IR#45).

 - 5. Preliminary data was provided by the IC for the generator step-up and IC substation step-up transformers.
-Modeling was conducted with a 138kV-34.5kV 54/72/90 MVA Interconnection Facility transformer with a positive sequence impedance of 9% and an X/R ratio of 45.
-The IC indicated that this Interconnection Facility step-up transformer has a grounded wye-delta-wye winding configuration with +/-10% off-load tap changer.
-The impedance of generator step-up transformers is assumed to be 8% on 2.3 MVA. - 6.
+A new Interconnection Facility transformer was proposed to replace the existing 138kV-34.5kV 21/28/35 MVA transformer at 92N substation.
+This new transformer was modeled as 138kV-34.5kV 54/72/90 MVA with a positive sequence impedance of 8% and an X/R ratio of 40.
+The IC indicated that this transformer has a wye-delta-wye winding configuration with a LTC of +/-10% in 1% steps.
+The impedance of generator step-up transformers is assumed to be 6% on 2.5 MVA. - 6.
 The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below.